Piqua Nuclear Power Facility

-The Piqua Nuclear Power Facility was an organic cooled and moderated nuclear reactor which operated just outside the southern city limits of Piqua, Ohio in the United States.
-The plant contained a 45.5-megawatt (thermal) organically cooled and moderated nuclear reactor (terphenyl, a biphenyl like oil).
+The Piqua Nuclear Power Facility was an organic-cooled and moderated nuclear reactor which operated just outside the southern city limits of Piqua, Ohio in the United States.
+The plant contained a 45.5-megawatt (thermal) organically cooled and moderated nuclear reactor (terphenyl, a biphenyl-like oil).
 The Piqua facility was built and operated between 1963 and 1966 as a demonstration project by the Atomic Energy Commission.
 The facility ceased operation in 1966.
 It was dismantled between 1967 and 1969, and the radioactive coolant and most other radioactive materials were removed.
 The remaining radioactive structural components of the reactor were entombed in the reactor vessel under sand and concrete.

 Background

-The plant was first proposed February 1, 1956 when the local public utility company in Piqua, Ohio proposed to build a 12,500 kilowatt nuclear power plant using an organically moderated reactor by asking to join the U.S. government's small reactor construction program which provided joint government-utility participation.
-It was in response to the second round of the Atomic Energy Commission's (AEC) Power Demonstration Reactor Program.
-The six other municipalities who applied were revealed when Senator Clinton P. Anderson of New Mexico accused the AEC of trying to impose an 'absolute Iron Curtain around thought' regarding nuclear secrecy.
-At the same committee meeting the locations of the seven proposed power plants were announced:
+The plant was first proposed February 1, 1956, when the local public utility company in Piqua, Ohio proposed to build a 12,500 kilowatt nuclear power plant using an organically moderated reactor by asking to join the U.S. government's small reactor construction program which provided joint government-utility participation.
+It was in response to the second round of the Atomic Energy Commission's (AEC) Power Reactor Demonstration Program.
+The six other municipalities who applied were revealed when Senator Clinton P. Anderson of New Mexico accused the AEC of trying to impose an 'absolute Iron Curtain around thought,' regarding nuclear secrecy.